MoserMichael/datahelp/readme.md

 ```

-## searching for a value in all excel files in a subdirectory (and further down)
+## Searching for a value in all excel files in a subdirectory (and further down)

 ```code